 10. Forgive others

-John Locke would have agreed that all ten injunctions point to behavior validating the major Christian values - and, if you omited the references to Christianity, your local socialist candidate would agree with numbers two through ten too.
+John Locke would have agreed that all ten injunctions point to behavior validating the major Christian values - and, if you omitted the references to Christianity, your local socialist candidate would agree with numbers two through ten too.
 Basically, the application of these values to ordinary people was considered radical in Roman culture around the time Jesus was born, but their restatements are considered pretty much unexceptional goody-two-shoes platitudes in western culture today - found as often in the teachings of Judaism as in those of Christ, and loudly espoused by liberal/progressives everywhere.

 It's the first one, "Worship only God", that triggers conflict because no good progressive admits of a God - however, these are value statements disguised as directives, and this one illustrates the maxim that only atheists take the bible literally, because it doesn't mean what progressives think it does.

 In the old testament (translated from Hebrew or Aramaic) to love or worship God, means to obey God.
 In the new (after multi-lingual translations heavily influenced from Latin), it means to behave as someone whose actions bear witness to Christian values.
 In an old testament religion, if God needs your oldest son to be a suicide bomber, you send him along, pronto - but in Christianity you worship God best by valuing yourself and your son enough to refuse.

 The stories in the bible, old and new, were written down by people using words reflecting the realities of their time.
 In a time of Kings, Jesus is king; but in the United States of the 1950s and 60s there were no kings, and so for some monotheism's transcendent God became his own pagan ancestor: a general force for good reflected in, and made up from, the good in each and every individual.
 In this context the injunction "Worship only God" is nothing more than a warning against the dark side of the force - or, to quote the leftist Wikipedia authors again, merely one of many biblical "warnings against the hunger for potentially corrupting temporal power."